datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/postgres/README.md

    flyway.schemas=aaa
    flyway.placeholders.authUser=iudx_auth_user
   ```
+  2.2 Remove this particular statement ``SET default_table_access_method = heap;``  at line 78 in ``iudx-aaa/src/main/resources/db/migration/V1__Initialize_tables.sql``.
+As its incompatible with 11.14 version of postgres.

-  2.2 After this, the info command can be run to test the config.
+  2.3 After this, the info command can be run to test the config.
 Then, the migrate command can be run to set up the database.
 At the /iudx-aaa-server directory, run

   ```
   mvn flyway:info -Dflyway.configFiles=flyway.conf
   mvn flyway:migrate -Dflyway.configFiles=flyway.conf
   ```
  Refer here for more info: https://github.com/datakaveri/iudx-aaa-server#flyway-database-setup
-3. Similarly do for resource server,  ``git clone https://github.com/datakaveri/iudx-resource-server.git && cd iudx-resource-server``
+3. Similarly do for resource server,  ``git clone -b 3.5.0 https://github.com/datakaveri/iudx-resource-server.git && cd iudx-resource-server``
   3.1 flyway.conf must be updated with the required data. which will be as follows
   ```
   flyway.url=jdbc:postgresql://127.0.0.1:5432/iudx_rs